popnfresh234/tweeter/README.md

 App uses SASS to generate CSS

+App has been deployed to Heroku and [can be found here](https://agile-ocean-15477.herokuapp.com/)

 Cookie-session is used to manage cookies and bcrypt is used to hash user passwords for storage in MongoDB.

 ## Getting Started